SoK: Rowhammer on Commodity Operating Systems: Hardware Defenses of Rowhammer

-\mypara{On-die ECC} Different from the aforementioned ECC, on-die ECC, as its name suggests, is integrated directly into the same DRAM chips and invisible to the MC~\cite{nair2016xed,patel2019understanding}.
-As the on-die ECC operates entirely within the same DRAM chips, it is adopted by mainstream DRAM manufacturers to reduce the data-corruption rates in new generations of DRAM chips such as LPDDR4~\cite{oh20143,kwon201723} and {DDR5}~\cite{ondieeccddr5}.
-As the DRAM manufacturers consider the on-die ECC functions as proprietary, its details cannot be found in public documentation and have been reverse-engineered in recent works~\cite{patel2019understanding,patel2020bit,patel2021harp}.
-Similar to the traditional ECC, on-die ECC is also effective against rowhammer bit flips to some extent, and we note that \emph{it is worth investigating whether on-die ECC memory is susceptible to rowhammer.}
+\mypara{On-die ECC} As introduced in~\autoref{sec:product}, on-die ECC, is implemented in the DRAM chips and invisible to the MC~\cite{nair2016xed,patel2019understanding}.
+It is adopted by mainstream DRAM manufacturers to reduce the data-corruption rates in recent DRAM chips (e.g., LPDDR4~\cite{oh20143} and {DDR5}~\cite{ondieeccddr5}).
+While the on-die ECC functions are publicly unavailable, they have been reverse-engineered~\cite{patel2019understanding,patel2020bit,patel2021harp}.

 \mypara{Dynamic Skewed Hash Tree} Vig et al.~\cite{vig2018rapid} propose a lightweight scheme within the MC to check data integrity.
 Particularly, they apply a sliding window protocol to identify potentially corrupted victim rows {and use} a dynamic integrity tree structure with SHA-3 Keccak hash functions for bit-flip detection.